 Typical Student Employment Job Opportunities

 Many skilled and unskilled jobs are available on campus.
-Positions available include: office assistant, receptionist, childcare assistant, tutor, computer lab assistant, newspaper staff member, food service worker, facilities and ground worker, library or bookstore assistant.
+Positions available include: office assistant, receptionist, customer service, tutor, computer lab assistant, newspaper staff member, food service worker, facilities and ground worker, library or bookstore assistant – and more!

 Applying for On-Campus Employment